0xor0ne/awesome-list/README.md

 - ["The Journey of Bypassing Ubuntu’s Unprivileged Namespace Restriction"][1116]
 - ["Tracing Back to the Source | SPTM Round 3"][1046]
 - ["Untangling the Knot: Breaking Access Control in Home Wireless Mesh Networks"][1126]
+  - ["Use-After-Free Vulnerability in the Can BCM Subsystem Leading to Information Disclosure (CVE-2023-52922)"][1133]
 - ["We are ARMed no more ROPpery Here"][1016]
 - ["When Good Kernel Defenses Go Bad: Reliable and Stable Kernel Exploits via Defense-Amplified TLB Side-Channel Leaks"][1067]
 - ["Writing a Ghidra processor module"][1064]